Use of this website:

 1. Collection and storage of personal data, way and purpose and their use

-If you mandate me as an attorney, I collect the following information:
+If you mandate us as attorneys, we collect the following information:

 - first Name, last Name,